makinacorpus/php-corebus/README.md

  - [x] Import and rewrite RetryStrategy from `makinacorpus/goat`.
  - [x] Import and rewrite RetryDispatcherDecorator from `makinacorpus/goat`.
  - [x] Plug RetryDispatcherDecorator via Symfony bundle.
- - [ ] Create a retry strategy chain for having more than one instance.
- - [ ] Implement retry strategy using our attributes.
+ - [x] Import and rewrite the Worker from `makinacorpus/goat`.
+ - [x] Plug worker as a Symfony command.

+## Middle-term

  - [ ] Implement profiling decorator for event bus using `makinacorpus/profiling`.
  - [ ] Implement profiling decorator for command bus using `makinacorpus/profiling`.
- - [x] Import and rewrite the Worker from `makinacorpus/goat`.
- - [x] Plug worker as a Symfony command.

 ## Long-term

- - [ ] Allow multiple message brokers to co-exist.
+ - [ ] Allow multiple message brokers to co-exist, one for each queue.
+ - [ ] Discriminate queues in Symfony commands.
+ - [ ] Implement dead letter queue routing.
  - [ ] Add message routing capabilities via the broker.
+ - [ ] Create a retry strategy chain for having more than one instance.
+ - [ ] Implement retry strategy using our attributes.

 # Setup